babelsociety/website/content/blog/in-depth-economy/index.md

 # Allocation in Market Economy

 [Ludwig von Mises](https://en.wikipedia.org/wiki/Ludwig_von_Mises) was the first to discuss about the economic calculation problem.
-According to him, markets together with money are the best tools to allocate resources.
+According to him, markets with money are the best tools to allocate resources.

 He spoke about capitalism, but his thoughts can be extended to [market economy](https://en.wikipedia.org/wiki/Market_economy) as a whole.
 In this economic model, resources are exchanged in markets using money as the means of exchange.

 All resources are owned by someone according to some agreement and to them is given the right to sell those resources for as much money as they see fit.
 How the amount is decided is out of scope, it suffice to understand that all resources will have an associated amount of money, called "price".

+It is possible for the same product to be sold at different prices in the same market, usually there is no central entity dictating the price.

 All people in society will try to maximize their satisfaction through markets, which in this model translates in making the most profit out of each exchange.
+Profit is the only way for people in market economy to increase their quality of life.

-The price is very important because it acts as a signal of what is best, a thread to follow.
-Money **hides complexity** and simplify all those complex information in a way we can handle.
+Money is a cornerstone of market economy because price acts as a signal of what is best, a thread to follow when making decisions.
+Money **hides complexity**, simplify and in theory condense all those complex information in a way we can handle.

 ## Example 1: Buy a chef knife

+In a market economy whenever we want to buy something, we can just go to a market that sell that kind of products and chose the one we prefer.

 A knife produced by a skilled artisan will be of much higher quality when compared to a knife that is mass produced using cheap raw materials, hence the first one will be sold at a higher price.

-As a consumer, we can compare the two knives by the tag price and assume that the first one is of higher quality and, supposing we can afford it, choose it.
+The promise of market economy is that, as a consumer, we can compare the two knives by the tag price and understand that the first one is of higher quality while having zero knowledge of its production method or anything else.
+Supposing we do have enough money and that we want to buy the best one, market economy will suggest to buy the artisan one.

 Is this always a good choice?
 No, it isn't.
-The expensive knife my require greater maintenance and because we need it just to prepare some quick meals, it would be better to buy the cheaper, low-maintenance version.
+The artisan knife may require greater maintenance and because we need it just to prepare some quick meals, it would be better to buy the cheaper, low-maintenance version.

 Suppose there are two knives of equivalent quality, but one is produced locally while the other is shipped from far away.
 In this case, the first one will be cheaper because it doesn't need to pay for long-distance transportation, hence the right choice is to buy the locally produced one.